ayushwth/json-climb/README.md

 ---

-**Use responsibly!** This is meant for personal projects or learning, not for misrepresenting work history on professional profiles.
+Use responsibly.
+This is meant for personal projects or learning, not for misrepresenting work history on professional profiles.